 With built-in advantages of weather patterns that blow out smog with warm sea breezes, there are also city efforts for cleanliness as we reap the rewards during Florida’s population boom.
-The migration has been sharp in the Sunbelt, with Jacksonville growing its population 8% and Miami 11.5% since the beginning of the decade.
+The migration has been sharp in the Sunbelt, with Jacksonville growing its population by 8% and Miami by 11.5% since the beginning of the decade.
 Beyond health, cleanliness appears to have a crucial economic impact.
-Economic factors go into a person’s choice to move but a great reputation for clean air, water and streets seems to play a big part as well.
+Economic factors go into a person’s choice to move, but a great reputation for clean air, water, and streets also plays a big part.

-“Air quality is a huge health factor for urban dwellers, so we made it a very big deal in our study.
+“Air quality is a huge health factor for urban dwellers, so we made it a big deal in our study.
 To determine the cleanest major cities in the U.S., we initially measured the rankings for air pollution and ozone levels among all 49 U.S. metro areas with populations exceeding 1 million, using data from the American Lung Association.
 After eliminating those areas that ranked poorest in air quality, we measured the remaining 29 cities on the additional but less weighted factors of water quality and per capita spending on Superfund site cleanup and solid waste management.
 From this list, we drew our top 10.”

 Want to live where the air is sweet, the water is pure, and the streets are clean?
 Try Miami Beach real estate, the cleanest city in America.
 Feel free to comment with your thoughts related to this blog.
 The many readers and I would love to hear from you!
 I continually add to my blog, and once you visit, you can be notified by email each time I post a new article or contact me here.